-Our approach consists of two major components: (1) a semantic scene completion module that takes in the agent's partial observation of the environment and infers a completed semantic representation \hat{o}t with confidence c_t , and (2) a navigation module that takes in the estimated \hat{o}t , c_t , and the target object category to generate the next best action for the agent to move towards the goal.
-Fig. 2 shows the overview of our approach.
+The approach consists of two major components: (1) a semantic scene completion module that takes in the agent's partial observation of the environment and infers a completed semantic representation $\hat{o}t$ with confidence $c_t$ , and (2) a navigation module that takes in the estimated $\hat{o}t$ , $c_t$ , and the target object category to generate the next best action for the agent to move towards the goal.
+Fig. 1.2 shows the overview of the approach.
 Sec.
-III-A describes the confidence-aware semantic scene completion module and Sec.
-III-B presents the navigation module.
+2.0.1 describes the confidence-aware semantic scene completion module and Sec.
+2.0.2 presents the navigation module.

-A. Confidence-Aware Semantic Scene Completion
+2.0.1 Confidence-Aware Semantic Scene Completion

-Environment and agent setup: We use Habitat [17] with Matterport3D environments [23] to train and test our algorithm.
-In our setting, the agent uses a first-person-view RGB-D camera with an image resolution of 480×640 .
-The camera is at a height of $1.25 \mathrm{m}$ from the floor, facing slightly downward at a -30° angle.
+Environment and agent setup: Habitat [17] with Matterport3D environments [23] is used to train and test the algorithm.
+In the setting, the agent uses a first-person-view RGB-D camera with an image resolution of $480 \times 640$ .
+The camera is at a height of 1.25m from the floor, facing slightly downward at a $-30^{\circ}$ angle.
 At each step, the agent receives a new RGB-D image.
-For each image, we obtain a semantic segmentation using off-the-shelf ACNet [24].
-We train the ACNet with 209,200 RGB-D images of 40 object categories from Matterprot3D training houses.
+For each image, a semantic segmentation is obtained using off-the-shelf ACNet [24].
+The ACNet is trained with 209,200 RGB-D images of 40 object categories from Matterprot3D training houses.

 Agent-centric semantic top-down map: While the agent is moving in the environment, it aggregates the RGB-D observations, segmentation maps, and corresponding camera poses from the last 5 steps.
 The camera poses are used to combine past observations into one 3D point cloud.
-Here the groundtruth camera poses are provided by the environment, following the setting of Habitat 2020 ObjectNav challenge [1], as sensor pose estimation is out of scope for our task.
-After removing points that are higher than 1.55m from the agent's standing floor or lower than the floor, the remaining point cloud is projected to an agent-centric semantic topdown map o_t , at step t.
-This top-down map represents a 6m × 6m local region centered around the agent and aligned with its orientation (Fig. 3 c).
-Each pixel on the top-down map is labeled with the corresponding semantic category, represented with a one-hot vector with (N + 1) channels where N is the number of object categories, and the extra channel indicates the unknown category.
-This agent-centric semantic o_t is input to the scene completion network.
+Here the groundtruth camera poses are provided by the environment, following the setting of Habitat 2020 ObjectNav challenge [1], as sensor pose estimation is out of scope for the task.
+After removing points that are higher than 1.55m from the agent's standing floor or lower than the floor, the remaining point cloud is projected to an agent-centric semantic top-down map $o_t$ , at step t.
+This top-down map represents a 6m×6m local region centered around the agent and aligned with its orientation (Fig. 2.1 c).
+Each pixel on the top-down map is labeled with the corresponding semantic category, represented with a one-hot vector with (N+1) channels where N is the number of object categories, and the extra channel indicates the unknown category.
+This agent-centric semantic $o_t$ is input to the scene completion network.